Cookies setting

 Infographics are a great way to communicate data in a visually appealing way.
 The problem is that infographics can be used for several different purposes, and what works for one purpose won’t necessarily work for another.

 That means it’s important to know the types of infographics available and when each type is appropriate.
-If you want to use an infographic for marketing your business, you need to choose the right type.
+If you want to use an infographic for marketing your business, you might find inspiration in the best flux prompts to help you choose the right type.

 Here are the seven types: